The Lewis Rudin Glaucoma Prize

 The intent of the Lewis Rudin Glaucoma Prize is to recognize and encourage exemplary scholarly research in the field of glaucoma.
 Lewis Rudin was a prominent real estate developer in New York City.
 The award is funded by the May and Samuel Rudin Family Foundation with support of his brother Jack Rudin.

 The Lewis Rudin Glaucoma Prize was established in 1995 through the New York Academy of Medicine and has become a prestigious award within the glaucoma and ophthalmology communities.
-The Lewis Rudin Glaucoma Prize was transferred to the ARVO Foundation in 2019; the first nominations will be accepted in 2019 for articles published in 2018.
+The Lewis Rudin Glaucoma Prize was transferred to the ARVO Foundation in 2019.

 The following criteria and award policies govern eligibility for the award: